 Local district, borough and city councils

-- www.gov.uk/government/statistics/private-rental-market-summary-statistics-october-2017-to-september-2018–2
+- www.ons.gov.uk/peoplepopulationandcommunity/housing/datasets/privaterentalmarketsummarystatisticsinengland

-- www.norfolkinsight.org.uk/housing/report/view/cd512ebffc9c4566b34976ad1c66a4aa/E10000020
+- www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationprojections/datasets/householdprojectionsforengland

-- www.norfolkinsight.org.uk/deprivation/report/view/f6214bce94714cac8c8fadbd4132c85b/E10000020
+- www.norfolkinsight.org.uk/housing/report/view/11bece55ce704b33969aacc8036f8426/E07000149/

 Transport

-Norfolk County Council’s Norfolk Transport Plan for 2026 sets out the vision for “A transport system that allows residents and visitors a range of low carbon options to meet their transport needs and attracts and retains business investment in the county.”[9]
-Norfolk’s key strategic connections by road are to London and the south and an east-west road connection and route.
-Rail lines to the Midlands and north of England, London and the south, Midlands and the north of England via Cambridge, the south and Europe via St Pancras / Thameslink from King’s Lynn.
+Norfolk County Council’s Norfolk Transport Plan for 2026 sets out the vision for “A transport system that allows residents and visitors a range of low carbon options to meet their transport needs and attracts and retains business investment in the county.”[20]
+Norfolk’s key strategic connections by road are to London and the South and an East-West road connection and route.
+Rail lines to the Midlands and North of England, London and the South, Midlands and the North of England via Cambridge, the South and Europe via St Pancras / Thameslink from King’s Lynn.
 Norfolk’s other gateways are Norwich Airport and the Ports at King’s Lynn and Great Yarmouth.

 - www.norfolk.gov.uk/what-we-do-and-how-we-work/policy-performance-and-partnerships/policies-and-strategies/roads-and-travel-policies/local-transport-plan

-- www.norfolkinsight.org.uk/data-explorer/
+- www.nomisweb.co.uk/datasets/mortsa

-- www.gov.uk/government/statistical-data-sets/road-transport-energy-consumption-at-regional-and-local-authority-level
+- www.gov.uk/government/statistical-data-sets/all-vehicles-veh01

 Economy & employment

-- www.nomisweb.co.uk/reports/lmp/la/1941962835/report.aspx?town=norfolk#tabempunemp
+- www.nomisweb.co.uk/datasets/asher

-- www.norfolkinsight.org.uk/economy-and-employment/report/view/6d53372dc47c422aba0d07e4a78d28a1/E10000020
+- www.nomisweb.co.uk/datasets/apsnew

 Environment